Asahan Sultanate: Socio-cultural

-As an empire under the influence of Islamic culture, then in Asahan also developed a pretty good religious life.
-In fact, there is a famous scholar born from Asahan, namely Abdul Hamid.
-He was born in 1880 (1298 H), and died on 18 February 1951 (10 Rabiul Awal 1370 H).
+As an empire under the influence of Islamic culture, Asahan also developed a strong religious life.
+The religious scholar Abdul Hamid was born in 1880 (1298 H), and died on 18 February 1951(10 Rabiul Awal 1370 H).
 Datuk, his grandmother and father came from Talu, Minangkabau.
-Sheikh Abdul Hamid studied religion in Mecca, therefore, he was highly respected by the scholars of that era.
+Sheikh Abdul Hamid studied religion in Mecca and was highly respected by the scholars of that era.

-In its development, it was the students of Sheikh Abdul Hamid who later founded the Jamiyyatul Washliyyah organization.
-An organization based on Sunni schools and Syafi'i schools.
+The students of Sheikh Abdul Hamid later founded the Jamiyyatul Washliyyah organization, based on Sunni schools and Shafi'i schools.
 In many ways, this organization has similarities with the Tarbiyah Islamiyah Association (PERTI) which was founded by Minangkabau scholars.
 The existence of many of these similarities, because indeed the scholars were friendly to each other since they studied in Mecca.
 The views of these religious leaders are very different from the reformist ideas brought by young Minangkabau scholars, such as Dr. Haji Abdul Karim Amrullah.
 Therefore, there is often a polemic between the followers of these two different understandings.

 In the first half of the 20th century, around 1916, a school called Madrasah Ulumul Arabiyyah was founded in Asahan.
 As the first director, Sheikh Abdul Hamid was appointed.
-In its journey, the Ulumul Arabiyah madrasa later developed into one of the important centers of Islamic education in Asahan, even including the well-known madrasah (madrasa) in North Sumatra, comparable to the Stabat, Langkat Islamic Madrasa, Madrasah Islam Binjai and Madrasah al-Hasaniyah Medan.
+In its journey, the Ulumul Arabiyah madrasa later developed into one of the important centers of Islamic education in Asahan, even including the well-known madrasa in North Sumatra, comparable to the Stabat, Langkat Islamic Madrasa, Madrasah Islam Binjai and Madrasah al-Hasaniyah Medan.
 Among the well-known scholars graduating from this Asahan school was Sheikh Muhammad Arsyad Thalib Lubis (1908-1972).